Suyooo/ll-albumart-game/src/modules/games/README.md

   Always test your games with some wide aspect ratio images, like Dreams of the Superstar.
 * Since `getShareCanvas` should represent the first guess, you can usually just make a call to `getCanvasForGuess(0)` and that's all.
-If your game mode only reveals very small parts of the image though, you might want to instead return a rearranged image (see `game-tiles.ts` for an example).
+If your game mode only reveals very small parts of the image though, you might want to instead return a rearranged image (see `game-blinds-h/v.ts` for an example).
 Make sure it is always square.
 * Balance is hard.
-Guess 1 should be very hard, while Guess 6 should be reasonable, but not a straight giveaway.
+Guess 1 should be very difficult, while guess 6 should be reasonable, but not a straight giveaway.
   Try checking against existing game modes and balancing along the same lines.
-One way to make this easier is to move any dials you can move for balancing into a constant that can be easily adjusted (see `game-pixelized.ts`, for example - the `SIZES` array is way at the top and allows quick and easy changes for testing balance).
+One way to make this easier is to define any dials you can move for balancing as a constant that can be easily adjusted (see `game-pixelized.ts`, for example - the `SIZES` array is way at the top and allows quick and easy changes for testing balance).
 * node-canvas (`canvas` on npm) is used to allow both a browser client and Node.JS on the server to generate the same image.
 Ensure that you only use standard canvas methods, even if node-canvas implements a few helpers.
-(The non- standard parts are listed on [their GitHub page](https://github.com/Automattic/node-canvas#non-standard-apis).)
+(The non-standard parts are listed on [their GitHub page](https://github.com/Automattic/node-canvas#non-standard-apis).)
-* Performance might be hard depending on how many operations you do.
+* Performance might be slow depending on how many operations you do.
 One way to help is to set `stacked` and only draw changed regions for guesses 2-6.
 Another possibility is to use `requestAnimationFrame` to only draw some parts of the image in each frame (see `game-bubbles.ts` for an example).
-Make sure the album art is fully obscured on every frame if you use this method.
+However, make sure the album art is fully obscured on every frame if you use this method.
 (You can also use this approach for fancy animations!
 See `game-tiles.ts`)

-If you've made a neat game mode, feel free to send in a pull request so it can be added to the site :)
+If you've made a neat game mode, feel free to send in a pull request, so it can be added to the site :)